Ayushkhodankar/AlgorithmsInJava/README.md

 # AlgorithmsInCpp

-This repository contains the algorithms in C++:
+This repository contains the types of algorithms in C++:
 <ul>
 <li>Bubble Sort</li>
 <li>Selection Sort</li>